What does a Product Designer do? Product Design vs. UX easily explained

 Growth

-Everything that happens now is basically developing your product, testing if the new functionalities work and make sense, growing the product again, testing it once more, and so on.
+Everything that happens now is basically developing your product, testing if the new functionalities work and make sense, acquiring users, growing the product again, testing it once more, and so on.

 After the product is launched, the process has made a full circle, and it is wise to use Products Designer research skills to start looking for new growth opportunities for your product.